-- Green tea, mint tea, chamomile tea, and even lavender tea (OMG have you tried this tea?
-I am obsessed!) all make a fantastic smoothie base.
+- Green tea, mint tea, chamomile tea, and even lavender tea, all make a fantastic smoothie base.
 PLUS you get the added benefit of polyphenols from the tea.
 Win.
 Win.

 - I simply brew a large batch of herbal tea (if using tea bags I will steep 5-6 tea bags in about 6 cups of water).
 Chill and store in the fridge.

 - Green tea contains caffeine, so your smoothie will be slightly caffeinated (which is totally fine with me!).
 You can also use powdered matcha for a higher antioxidant boost, but I find green tea bags work equally well.